Schneegans/Fly-Pie/README.md

 ```

 Then restart Gnome-Shell with <kbd>Alt</kbd> + <kbd>F2</kbd>, <kbd>r</kbd> + <kbd>Enter</kbd>.
+Or logout / login if you are on Wayland.
-The you can enable the extension with the *Gnome Tweak Tool*, the *Extensions* application or with this command:
+Then you can enable the extension with the *Gnome Tweak Tool*, the *Extensions* application or with this command:

 ```bash
 gnome-extensions enable flypie@schneegans.github.com